OpenPodcastAPI/api-specs/docs/subscriptions/add-new.md

 * - `feed_url`
    - String
    - Yes
-   - The URL of the podcast RSS feed
+   - The URL of the podcast RSS feed.
+The client must provide a protocol (for example: `http` or `https`) and preserve any parameters
 * - `guid`
    - String
    - No